 Ikea excels at showing their products in actual context.

-- Use a large font for your headline
+- Use a large font for your headline.

-- Use a notification bar at the top of your pages
+- Use a notification bar at the top of your pages.

-- Use a popup to capture more emails
+- Use a popup to capture more emails.

-- Use heat map tools
+- Use heat map tools.

-- Use image testimonials
+- Use competitive intelligence.

 Faces naturally draw our attention.